Marching Band Auditions

 Symphonic Band, Concert Band, and Orchestral Winds Auditions

 The Symphonic Band, Concert Band, and Orchestral Winds auditions will take place the first Tuesday of classes each semester.
-The date for the Fall 2018 semester will be August 21, 2018 from 6:00-9:00 PM in Couch Building.
+The date for the Spring 2019 semester will be January 8, 2019 from 6:00-9:00 PM in Couch Building.

 Winds will be required to play prepared piece(s), 3 chromatically adjacent major scales, and the chromatic scale for the practical range of their instrument.

 Click on this link to access the prepared music for each instrument: